Hurricane Anna (1961)

 Hurricane Anna impacted Central America and the Windward Islands in July 1961.
-The first tropical cyclone and first hurricane of the hurricane season, Anna developed on July 20 from an easterly wave located in the Intertropical Convergence Zone (ITCZ) over the Windward Islands.
+The first tropical cyclone and first hurricane of the 1961 Atlantic hurricane season, Anna developed on July 20 from an easterly wave located in the Intertropical Convergence Zone (ITCZ) over the Windward Islands.
 Initially a tropical storm, it moved westward across the Caribbean Sea.
 Favorable environmental conditions allowed Anna to reach hurricane intensity late on July 20.
 Early on the following day, the storm strengthened into a Category 2 hurricane on the modern-day Saffir–Simpson hurricane wind scale.
 Intensification continued, and on July 22, Anna peaked with maximum sustained winds of 105 mph.
 The hurricane then weakened slightly while approaching the coast of Honduras.
-Further weakening occurred; when Anna made landfall in landfall in Belize (then known as British Honduras) on July 24, winds decreased to 80 mph.
+Further weakening occurred; when Anna made landfall in Belize (then known as British Honduras) on July 24, winds decreased to 80 mph.
 Anna rapidly weakened over land and dissipated later that day.

 As a developing tropical cyclone over the Leeward Islands, Anna produced strong winds over Grenada, though damage was limited to some crops, trees, and telephone poles.
 Other islands experienced gusty winds, but no damage.
 Passing just north of Venezuela, the hurricane produced strong winds over the country, peaking as high as 70 mph.
 Strong winds caused widespread damage in northern Honduras.
 Throughout the country, at least 36 homes were destroyed and 228 were damaged.
 Severe damage in the Gracias a Dios Department left hundreds of people homeless.
 Additionally, high winds toppled approximately 5,000 coconut trees.
 Overall, Anna caused a fatality and $300,000 in damage (1961 USD), primarily in Central America.